 - Whether the protocol has been initiated and developed by the PI or sponsor or whether it is federally funded.

 - Whether the clinical trial will focus on Veterans' Administration (VA) patients and/or be conducted at a VA facility or supported by the VA.

 - Whether the sponsor will pay for or provide protocol-related drugs and/or devices.

 - Whether you accept the IP language as written in the CTA or if modifications are required.

 - Whether you accept the publications language as written in the CTA or if modifications are required.

 - Whether the trial has been registered through ClinicalTrials.gov if required.

 If you need help with creating a clinical trial agreement checklist, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.